Wood Betony, Lousewort

 Lousewort, Lousewort, Wood Betony

-Lousewort Medicinal Properties, Edible and Herbal use
+Lousewort Edible and Herbal use

 The active constituents in the plant are betaine, betulinic-acid, caffeic-acid, chlorogenic-acid, harpagide, rosmarinic-acid, and tannin.
 As an alternative medicine it is an emmenagogue , anodyne, anti-tumor, aphrodisiac, blood tonic, cardiac, poultice, stomachic.

-A medicinal infusion of the roots is used as blood tonic, cardiac for anemia and heart troubles and to treat stomach aches, ulcers, and bloody diarrhea.
-A medicinal poultice of the crushed root is applied to swellings, sore muscles, varicose veins, and tumors.
+A herbal infusion of the roots is used as blood tonic, cardiac for anemia and heart troubles and to treat stomach aches, ulcers, and bloody diarrhea.
+A poultice of the crushed root is applied to swellings, sore muscles, varicose veins, and tumors.
 The roots are finely grated and added to food as an aphrodisiac.
-A medicinal infusion of the fresh leaves or dried herb has been used to treat a sore throat, tonsillitis, cough and bronchitis.
+An infusion of the fresh leaves or dried herb has been used to treat a sore throat, tonsillitis, cough and bronchitis.
 Infusion also used to treat headaches, dizziness, urinary, bladder and kidney pain.
 Wash or dip in a strong decoction is used to rid animals and people of lice and scabies.

 Lousewort Habitat and Description